mortezanjfi/persian-form/README.md

 Then..

 ```
-import * as persianForm from 'persianForm'
+import * as persianForm from 'persianform'
 //or
-import { isPostalCode, ... } from 'persianForm'
+import { isPostalCode, ... } from 'persianform'

 <!-- simple options -->
 persianForm.isMobilePhone(str) //return true or false